RomanShtyk/books/architecture/System_design_primer.md

 AP is a good choice if the business needs to allow for eventual consistency or when the system needs to continue working despite external errors.

+CDN

+Push CDN: Content is pre-uploaded to CDN servers, distributing it across locations in advance.
+Ideal for static assets like images or large media files.
+Pros: Control over caching; reduces load on origin.
+Cons: Manual uploads; potentially higher storage costs.

+Pull CDN: CDN edge servers only fetch content from the origin when first requested, caching it for future requests.
+Best for dynamic or frequently updated content.
+Pros: No manual uploads; cost-effective for low-demand content.
+Cons: Higher latency on first request; more load on origin server.
+In short, use push for static, high-demand content and pull for dynamic, unpredictable requests.

+Load balancing

+Layer 4 Load Balancing: Operates at the transport layer (TCP/UDP), directing traffic based on IP address and port without inspecting content.
+It's faster and more efficient but lacks content-based routing.
+Pros: Low latency, handles large traffic volumes.
+Cons: Limited routing options, can’t inspect HTTP headers or content.

+Layer 7 Load Balancing: Operates at the application layer, routing traffic based on HTTP content, headers, or URLs, allowing for more granular control.
+Pros: Content-based routing, useful for complex apps.
+Cons: Higher latency, more resource-intensive.